DeylerAF/django-react-ecommerce/README.md

 1. Open two separate terminal windows or tabs.
 2. In the first terminal, navigate to the backend directory and start the Django development server:
     ```
-    cd your-repository/backend
+    cd django-react-ecommerce/app/backend
     python manage.py runserver
     ```
 3. In the second terminal, navigate to the frontend directory and start the React development server:
     ```
-    cd your-repository/frontend
+    cd django-react-ecommerce/app/frontend
     npm start
     ```

 That's it!
-You have successfully set up and started your project.
+You have successfully set up and started the project.
 Happy coding!